sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 Build systems may provide higher-level constructs to set these details.
 For example, `cmake`'s [`find_library`](https://cmake.org/cmake/help/latest/command/find_library.html) command on a framework will automatically add `-framework A` and `-F<fullPath>` and `cmake`'s [`MACOSX_BUNDLE_INFO_PLIST`](https://cmake.org/cmake/help/latest/prop_tgt/MACOSX_BUNDLE_INFO_PLIST.html) property can be used to provide custom Info.plist keys.

+For adding additional updater settings, you may also want to check out [Add Settings in Qt](/documentation/preferences-ui#add-settings-in-qt).

 ## Core APIs

 In Sparkle 2 you can also choose to instantiate and use [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) directly instead of the [SPUStandardUpdaterController](/documentation/api-reference/Classes/SPUStandardUpdaterController.html) wrapper if you need more control over your user interface or what bundle to update.